 They can also create an imbalance of the scalp’s pH, which can have a detrimental effect.
 Any imbalance of the hair and scalp can lead to dandruff, scalp irritation, and brittle strands.

 The issue with the chemicals is that they are simply too harsh on the hair and scalp.
-If you decide to use shampoo, always try to opt for one that contains gentle, natural ingredients.
+If you decide to use shampoo, always try to avoid toxic ingredients and opt for ones that contain gentle, natural ingredients.

 Which Chemicals Should I Avoid In Shampoo?